anna-dor-plumsail/documents-docs/source/flow/how-tos/convert-word-to-pdf.rst

 **Get file content**

-This action gets file content of specified file from a SharePoint document library.
+This action gets file content of the specified file from a SharePoint document library.
 You just specify SharePoint site URL and path to your file.

 You can use any other connector to get files from your system.